electronicwhisper/pixel-shaders/book/sampling.md

 </div>
 </div>

-## Switching Colors
+## Swizzling Colors

 We don't always need to have the output colors correspond to the webcam colors.
 We can mix things up.
+We can rearrange how the colors match up between input and output, or we can reuse the same input color for multiple output colors.

+The graphics slang for this technique is *swizzling*.

-For example in the following the red and blue color channels are switched.
+For example in the following, the red and blue color channels are switched.

 <div class="book-exercise">
 <div class="book-workspace">